blockchainsllc/in3/src/bindings/java/README.md

 ### Downloading

-The jar file can be downloaded from [here](_downloads/in3.jar).
+The jar file can be downloaded from the latest release. [here](https://github.com/slockit/in3-c/releases).

-Alternatively, If you wish to download in3 using the maven package manager, add this to your pom.xml
+Alternatively, If you wish to download Incubed using the maven package manager, add this to your pom.xml
 ```
 <dependency>
   <groupId>it.slock</groupId>